cambridge-ceu/csd3/docs/applications/VEP.md

 ```bash
 vep --database --port 3337 --format guess --plugin PolyPhen_SIFT,create_db=1
 ```

+By default the database port number is 5306.

 One may wish to skip the comments (lines started with ##) in processing of the output, e.g., in R,